waggle-sensor/summer2021/Lee/work-log.md

 -Today's Non-Technical Tasks
 * Meeting with Sean (Query into SDR)
 * Followed up simple tutorials of Github
-* Sign in MIRO / JIRA
+* Sign in MIRO and JIRA
   (I guess MIRO is for planning, and JIRA is for process management.
 I need to read the guidelines again this week, especially calculating team capacities.)

 -Today's Technical Tasks
-* Watched Docker tutorial videos and build up on my RPI / Mac OS
+* Read up Docker tutorials and installed on my RPI
 * Read Scrum Reference Card.
 Summary:

-  Agile: Software Developer Methodology (less document-oriented, practical code-oriented compared to Waterfall model)
+* Agile: Software Developer Methodology (less document-oriented, practical code-oriented compared to Waterfall model).
 Unlike previous methodologies that have been led through planning, agile method constantly creates prototypes with constant cycles, modifies the needs of each time and develops a single large piece of software.
-  Scrum: Implementation of Agile Methodology
+* Scrum: Implementation of Agile Methodology.
 It gives priority to the features and improvements to be included in the solution.
 It is based on object-oriented technology.

 ### Wednesday, 26th
 -Today's Non-Technical Tasks
 * Double checked to complete I-9 and FNIS including all relevant tax forms
 * Signed in https://getsmarter.io/ for weekly meeting (need to figure out how to use it)
+* First meeting with Joe, and confirm my tasks this week

 -Today's Technical Tasks
-* Watched the Node-RED demo video shared by Josh/relevant videos
+* Watched the Node-RED demo video shared by Josh/relevant videos and discussed about it with Wolfgang (next week goal maybe)
 * Set up RPI and remind my previous zipper robot project with RPI.
    The goal of my research was to develop an apparel system which integrates intelligent autonomous agents, human-based sensors, wireless network protocol, mobile application management system and a zipper robot.